dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 Encouragement from Farid led me to start blogging.
 In the process, I explored and learned how to use several blogging platform including Wordpress, Ghost, and Hugo.
 I finally settled with Hugo as it gives the best flexibility for my use case.
 In the process, I also learned about self-hosting a webpage on GitHub pages and Digital Ocean, purchasing a domain, and GitHub workflows.
+In building this website, I found myself contributing to the Hugo [theme](https://github.com/StaticMania/portio-hugo) that I used for this site.
+I learned how Hugo themes work and a little about [Go language](https://go.dev/) used in the theme.
+By this time, I became very comfortable with *Pull Requests* even though it was only weeks after I stumbled upon Hugo.
 The learning curve was steep, but it's well worth it.

 Additionally, in the process of blogging, I also realized that writing about something really helped me solidify and clarify my understanding of the things I write about.